antonjan/IQ_Modulator/README.md

 6) Battery and solar Voltage Monitoring (A/D) (I had to remove this as there was no space on the PCB Board)<br>
 7) I forgot to add a 4k7 resistor to base of Q1.
 Fixed and is now added.
 8) Board placement redone thats why I have vertion 3 as I could not root all routes.
+# Constranes
+1) Small Board to fit all components.
+2) My Pick and Place machien can not place components smaller that 0805.